bakpakin/Fennel/api.md

   'compile', 'runtime',  or 'lua'. `err` is the error message, and `luaSource` is the source of the generated lua code.

-If you don't provide `allowedGlobals` then it defaults to being all the globals in the environment under which the code will run.
-Passing in `false` here will disable global checking entirely.

-By default, metadata will be enabled and you can view function signatures and docstrings with the `doc` macro from the REPL.
+By default, metadata will be enabled and you can view function signatures and docstrings with the `,doc` command in the REPL.

 ## Evaulate a string of Fennel